This site contains affiliate links. As an Amazon Associate, I earn a commission from qualifying purchases at no extra cost to you.

 What she has learned is that dark semi-permanent dyes aren’t adversely affected by chlorine.

-Even if chlorine reacts with the dark dye it’s not as noticeable but it may affect the hair leaving it dry and damaged without proper care.
+Even if chlorine reacts with the dark dye, it’s not as noticeable.

-What chlorine does is fade the color quickly.
+What chlorine does is fade the color rather quickly.

 The one thing she did to help her hair, even more, is to get a good swim cap as opposed to swimming with her hair exposed.